Skip to content

 Jamaica Rum

-After cooking or steeping, strain the cooled sorrel drink at least twice.
+After steeping, strain the cooled sorrel drink at least twice.
+A fine cloth works best here for a drink without solids.
 Serve over ice with rum and sugar.

 Previous article Jerk chicken wings 2 ways